Gate Theatre

 The Gate Theatre is a theatre on Cavendish Row in Dublin, Ireland.
 It was founded in 1928.

 History

+The theatre was originally built as part of the New Assembly Rooms from 1784-86 about a decade after the construction of the original assembly rooms and rotunda (now the Ambassador Theatre).

 Beginnings

 The Gate Theatre was founded in 1928 by Hilton Edwards and Micheál MacLiammóir with Daisy Bannard Cogley and Gearóid Ó Lochlainn.
 During their first season, they presented seven plays, including Ibsen's Peer Gynt, O’Neill's The Hairy Ape and Wilde's Salomé.
 They offered Dublin audiences an introduction to the world of European and American theatre as well as classics from the modern and Irish repertoire.
 It was at the Gate that Orson Welles, James Mason, Geraldine Fitzgerald and Michael Gambon began their acting careers.

 The company played for two seasons at the Peacock Theatre and then moved to the 18th Century Rotunda Annex - the ‘Upper Concert Hall’, the Gate's present home, with Goethe's Faust opening on 17 February 1930.

 Lord and Lady Longford

 The newly established Gate Theatre ran into financial difficulties and a meeting was called on 12 December 1930 to announce its closure.
 In a surprise announcement, Lord Longford offered to buy up the remaining shares, valued at £1,200 and the theatre was saved.
 Longford and his wife Lady (Christine) Longford worked with Edwards and MacLiammóir at the Gate until 1936, when a split occurred and two separate companies were formed which played at the Gate for six months each.
 The companies also toured for six months until the death of Lord Longford in 1961.

 During this period Edwards and MacLiammóir (Gate Theatre Productions) performed in Dublin's Gaiety Theatre and toured productions to Europe, Egypt and North America.